MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- **EFA** (Elastic Fabric Adapter)
 		- a network device you can attach to EC2 instance to accelerate High Performance Computing (HPC) and ML applications
 		- can use OS-bypass: enable HPC and ML applications to bypass operating system kernel and to communicate directly with EFA device.
 Linux only
+		- EFA support can be enabled either at the launch of the instance or added to a stopped instance.
+EFA devices cannot be attached to a running instance
 		- use case: HPC and ML applications; OS-bypass
-- encryption (of root device)
-	- EBS root volumes of your default AMI's can be encrypted (unlike before); additional volumes can be encrypted
-	- to encrypt a volume after provisioned, create a snapshot, make a copy, and encrypt the copied snapshot, create AMI based on it, launch instance from AMI
-	- snapshots must be unencrypted to be shared
+		- Examples of HPC applications include computational fluid dynamics (CFD), crash simulations, and weather simulations
-- hibernation
+- **hibernation**
 	- saves the contents from the instance memory (RAM) to EBS root volume
 		- instance RAM must be less than 150GB
+		- If the EBS root volume does not enough space, hibernation will fail and the instance will get shutdown instead
 	- operating system performs hibernation (suspend-to-disk); not rebooted
 	- instance boots much faster. good for long-running processes and services that take time to initialize
-	- previously attained data volumes are reattached; instance ID remains the same (unlike stop-restart)
+	- **previously attained data volumes are reattached**; instance ID remains the same (unlike stop-restart)
 	- needs to enable hibernation when provisioning the instance; root volume must be encrypted
 	- can't be hibernated for more than 60 days
 	- available for on-demand and reserved instances
+	- Hibernating instances are charged at standard EBS rates for storage.
+As with a stopped instance, you do not incur instance usage fees while an instance is hibernating.
 - **placement group**
 	- **clustered**
-		- grouping of instances within a single AZ (cannot span multiple AZ's)
+		- grouping of instances within a **single** AZ (cannot span multiple AZ's)
 		- low network latency, high network throughput
 		- recommend to have homogeneous instances within clustered placement groups
 	- **spread**
 		- a group of instances that are each placed on distinct underlying hardware
-		- recommended for applications that have a small number of critical instances that should be kept separate from each other
+		- recommended for applications that have a small number of **critical** instances that should be kept separate from each other
 		- up to 7 running instances per AZ
 	- **partitioned**
-		- each partition has its own rack, network and power sources
+		- each partition has its **own rack**, network and power sources
 		- each partition can have multiple instances, but each partition is separate from each other
 	- other features
 		- unique placement group name within AWS account
 		- cannot merge placement groups
 		- only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
 		- existing instance can be moved to a placement group; needs to be stopped first; cannot be moved via console yet
+- VM Import/Export
+  - enables customers to import Virtual Machine (VM) images in order to create Amazon EC2 instances
+  - Customers can also export previously imported EC2 instances to create VMs
+  - VMDK is a file format that specifies a virtual machine hard disk encapsulated within a single file
+  - The virtual machine must be in a stopped state before generating the VMDK or VHD image
 - metadata
 	- information about the instance itself (e.g. public IPv4 address)
 	- can be retrieved via a special URL (```http://169.254.169.254```) or using the API via CLI or an SDK